kdheepak/blog/content/38-rust-lua-nvim.md

 }
 ```

-This is equivalent to the following lua code:
+This is equivalent to the following lua code in a file called `moonshine.lua`:

 ```lua
 local M = {}